-- Added 26 loaner bikes in 2008 to encourage reduced car trips on campus
+- Added 26 loaner bikes in 2008 and another 38 bicycles in 2012 to encourage reduced car trips on campus to total 64 bicycles

-- Opened The Hub in 2008 with on-site bike mechanic
+- The Hub Opened 2008 with on-site bike mechanic that is University Funded

-- Developed bike map and added conveniently located bike racks
+- Developed Google bike map of both Campuses and added 359 conveniently located bike racks

 - Transitioned to Swinney Recreation Center as a UMKC in-house program in 2010